hxu105/llm-graph/README.md

 ```

 ## 📊 Dataset & Preprocessing
-Currently, the project focuses on **long-range graph datasets**.
-We use [CityNetwork](https://arxiv.org/abs/2503.09008) as our primary benchmark to evaluate the LLM's ability to capture global graph properties.
-Future updates will include general graph benchmarks.
+Currently, the project focuses on **textual-attribute graph datasets**.

 ### Data Preprocessing
 To prepare your data for LLM fine-tuning, you must convert graph structures into Hugging Face dataset cards.